Start9Labs/documentation/site/source/device-guides/mac/backup-mac.rst

         :width: 50%
         :alt: ventura-smb

-    .. tip:: If you don't see a user available in this SMB File Sharing dialog with whom you want to access the share, you can create a new user by backing out of the **File Sharing** menu and select **Users & Groups** > **Add User...** within System Settings.
+    .. tip:: If you don't see a user available in this SMB File Sharing dialog with whom you want to access the share, you can create a new user by backing out of the **File Sharing** menu and selecting **Users & Groups** > **Add User...** within System Settings.

 #.
 You can now move on to connecting your server.